Web & Product Design

 RAM (memory) determines how much data your server can work with simultaneously.
 Insufficient RAM leads to slow performance, especially for database-intensive websites.

-WordPress sites typically need at least 2GB RAM to perform well.
+WordPress sites typically need at least 2GB of RAM to perform well.
 E-commerce or membership sites may require 4GB or more.
-When comparing plans, don't just look at the RAM amount – check if it's shared or dedicated.
+When comparing plans, don’t just look at the RAM amount – check if it’s shared or dedicated.

 Disk Space vs. Bandwidth